manganarofabio/gestures_recog_NN/README.md

 # Training Set

-All the models have been trainend usinge the custom dataset called Briareo.
+All the models have been trainend usinge the custom dataset called Briareo (read []().

 ![alt text](https://github.com/manganarofabio/gestures_recog_NN/blob/master/gesti.jpg)

 ## Contents
-1) main.py provides all the CNN models which have been usedvand training sturucture.
+1) main.py provides all the CNN models which have been used and training sturucture.
 2) dataloeder.py provides the implementation of pytorch dataloaed for a custom dataset.